mmmuscus/Shadow-Functions-Engine/README.md

 	return cam;
 }
 ```
-**Usage:** Reurns the position of where the camera SHOULD be, accordin to the orientation of the player.
+**Usage:** Reurns the position of where the camera SHOULD be, according to the orientation of the player.

 **Variables:**
 * **cam:** Holds the position of where the camera SHOULD be.
 * **playr:** Holds the position of the player.

 **How it's done & notes:** The different camera positions associated with every orientation are hardcoded into this function.
-For further information about how this should work adn plans for future updates click [here](#2211-how-to-use-the-fov-editors).
+For further information about how this should work and plans for future updates click [here](#2211-how-to-use-the-fov-editors).
+To learn more about the variable that holds where the camera SHOULD be click [here](#337-wheretocamera).
 #### 3.4.2.5. cameraPan
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp